Contributing to the IntelliJ Platform

 Help Triage Existing Bug Reports

-Over the years, users have submitted thousands of issues to the IntelliJ issue tracker.
+Over the years, users have submitted thousands of issues to the IntelliJ IDEA issue tracker.
 Many of the unresolved issues are no longer applicable to the latest version of IntelliJ IDEA, are duplicates, or require additional information to be resolved.
 Leaving comments notifying about the status of such issues helps the team keep the issue tracker clean and useful for everyone.

 Write a Plugin